insun/SimpleAOP/README.md

 Usage with formatted advice
 ------------

 An other usage format the arguments to have pretty advice.
-An exemple with a before joint point :
+An example with a before joint point :

 ```php